 External Frequency Use this item select manual or automatic configuration Select of the processor.
 Select USER SEL for manual configuration.
 Select CPU SEL for automatic detection and configuration by the system.
-Clock Ratio If you are configuring the processor manually, use this Olock Ratio item to set a multiplier.
+Clock Ratio If you are configuring the processor manually, use this item to set a multiplier.
 The multiplier that you select times the External Frequency of the processor must equal the rated clock speed of the processor.
 That is Clock Ratio x Ext.
 Freq. = CPU Clock Speed.
-External Frequency If you are configuring the processor manually, use this item to set the External Frequency (front side system bus) of the processor.
-For current Slot 1 Pentium-II & Pentium-III processors, the external frequency are always 66/100 MHz.
-Spread Spectrum Use this item to enable or disable Spread Spectrum.
+Fortennel Freemannen External Frequency If you are configuring the processor manually, use this item to set the External Frequency (front side system bus) of the processor.
+For current Slot 2 Pentium-II & Pentium-III processors, the external frequency is always 100 MHz.
+Spread Speatrum Spread Spectrum Use this item to enable or disable Spread Spectrum.
 Enabling spread spectrum can significantly reduce the electromagnetic interference generated by your system.
 However, it can cause errors in timing-critical devices such as a SCSI adapter.